naman09/todo/README.md

 ## Current

 - [ ] Psychology Crash Course
+- [ ] 2D game in godot (player can move in a maze, shoot, when reach right side then new maze is in view and when move left older maze is in view]

 ## Goal till 2025
 In next 2-3 years I want to improve logic building and analysis, learn low level design, high level design, coding best practices and code reviews.